cobilab/falcon/README.md

 <br>

 <p align="justify">
-<b>FALCON is an alignment-free unsupervised machine learning system to detect pathogens in genomic and metagenomic samples</b>.
+<b>FALCON is a compression-based method to infer metagenomic sample composition</b>.
 Falcon looks for <b>similarity between any FASTA or FASTQ file</b>, independently from the size, <b>against any multi-FASTA database</b>, such as the entire viral and bacterial NCBI database (scripts are available for multiple database downloads). </p>

 <p align="justify">
 As a <b>personalized medicine</b> example, FALCON can <b>detect the viral and bacterial genomes having similarity with a sequenced human genome</b> (for instance by NGS).
 Moreover, it can <b>run in a common laptop</b>.</p>